-British Birds is owned and published by BB 2000 Ltd, the Directors of which are Adam Rowlands (Chairman), Lizzie Bruce, Mark Holling, Stephen Menzie, Nina O’Hanlon, Richard Porter, Nick Rutter and Chris Spooner.
+British Birds is owned and published by BB 2000 Ltd, the Directors of which are Adam Rowlands (Chair), Lizzie Bruce, Mark Holling, Stephen Menzie, Nina O’Hanlon, Richard Porter, Nick Rutter and Chris Spooner.
 All BB 2000 Directors are unpaid volunteers.

 Below are short profiles of the Directors and Trustees